 Digital post-purchase journey

-If your brand has a fair load of returns a month, a manual return process might overcomplicate things in the long run.
-Before it gets out of hand and dramatically impacts the brand's reputation and customer loyalty, you might want to start thinking about implementing a return management solution to your online store.
+If your brand has a fair load of returns a month, a manual returns process might overcomplicate things in the long run.
+Before it gets out of hand and dramatically impacts the brand's reputation and customer loyalty, you might want to start thinking about implementing a returns management solution to your online store.

 On the other end, customers get access to a fully digital and self-service return process that keeps them informed about the status of their return and engaged with the brand at all times.
 With the digital process, the brand is present at all times, making customers feel more safe and secure about their refund and more likely to shop again soon.